Kyle Tucker Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 12th in the league.
+- The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 14th in MLB.

-- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.55).
+- The Mariners have a 3.60 team ERA that ranks seventh among all league pitching staffs.

-- The Mariners allow the second-fewest home runs in baseball (24 total, 0.8 per game).
+- Mariners pitchers combine to allow 24 home runs (0.7 per game), the second-fewest in the league.

+- The Mariners will look to Miller (0-0) in his second start this season.

 © 2023 Data Skrive.
 All rights reserved.